goetia00/ddos-guard/README.md

 # DDoS Guard

-Automatic SYN flood detection and mitigation for Linux servers using iptables.
+Simple SYN flood detection and mitigation for Linux servers using iptables.

 ## Overview